How to Cut & Install Lexan Corrugated Panels & Technical Data

 Corrugated polycarbonate allows 90% of sunlight in

-Cedar greenhouse with Corrugated side wall
+Greenhouse plans / kits with Corrugated side wall

 Lexan Corrugated sheets are the product of choice for cost effective, high light transmitting, long lasting greenhouse coverings.
 Suitable for Gable and Quonset style greenhouses, Lexan Corrugated panels are easy to install with simple woodworking tools.
 Tough & lightweight they can be cold formed to gentle curves or rolled up for easy and safe handling.
 Manufactured from polycarbonate a high performance thermoplastic, Lexan Corrugated sheets provide the clarity of glass transmitting up to 90% of visible light while filtering out ultraviolet rays.

 High Light Transmission: Clear Lexan Corrugated sheet transmits visible light as well as glass, providing an optimal growing environment.
 Up to 90% of visible light.
 Lexan Corrugated provides the crystal clarity of glass without the heavy weight, high cost or risk of breakage.

 High Impact Strength: With 20 times the impact resistance of fiberglass and over 40 times the impact resistance of glass.
 Lexan Corrugated sheets resists hail, wind and vandalism.
 With a thickness of .033, Lexan Corrugated sheet can withstand over 240 inch pounds of impact.
 This equates to a 3/4" hailstone falling at 96 miles per hour!
 Lexan Corrugated sheet maintains this superior impact resistance at temperatures ranging from -40F to 250F.